nicolasebeling/oamc/INSTALL.md

 ### Create a new Python project

-If you want to use OAMC in an existing Python 3.10 project, skip this step.
+If you want to use OAMC in an existing project, skip this step.

 Create an empty directory for your project, open PowerShell and `cd` into it.
 Run `py -m venv .venv` on Windows or `python3 -m venv .venv` on Linux and macOS to create a new virtual environment.
 Activate it with `.venv\Scripts\activate` on Windows or `source .venv/bin/activate` on Linux and macOS.
 Ensure that your `pip` is up-to-date by running `py -m pip install --upgrade pip` on Windows or `python3 -m pip install --upgrade pip` on Linux and macOS.

 ### Install OAMC

-Install the package with `py -m pip install oamc` on Windows or `python3 -m pip install oamc` on macOS.
+Install the package with `py -m pip install oamc` on Windows or `python3 -m pip install oamc` on macOS (you can also use any other package manager of course).

 ### Use OAMC

-Have a look at the examples provided in the `examples/` directory.
+Have a look at the examples provided in the `examples/` directory, for example: `uv run examples/001/main.py`

 ## Install from Source